substack/covert/readme.markdown

 # why

-Most code coverage libraries do weird thing I don't like, such as writing all their junk to directories and files without telling me about it.
+Most code coverage libraries do weird things I don't like, such as writing all their junk to directories and files in a completely out-of-band way.

 covert: